Most parents don’t want universal childcare

 …overwhelmingly prefer to have one parent work fulltime and one provide childcare at home.
 Both parents working fulltime and using paid childcare was the least popular choice for lower-income respondents (those with “less than a 4-year degree and household income below $30,000”) and second to last for the working class (“less than a 4-year degree and household income $30,000–$70,000”).
 The middle class has mixed opinions, and only the upper class (“household income above $150,000”) favors having both parents in the workforce.

-It is quet possible that some of these choices are due to financial constraints, but then again poll respondents are not keen on subsisides either.
-They prefer solutions that leaves freedom intact for parents to raise their kids whatever way they see fit.
+Poll respondents are not keen on subsidies either.
+They prefer solutions that leave freedom intact for parents to raise their kids whatever way they see fit.

-It is clear that undertaking universal childcare would nudge parents into using outside childcare in cases where it’s not preferable or unlikely.
-Considering the high cost of providing universal child care and other drawbacks associated with such policy, it is best solutions aimed at solving the childcare crisis focus on loosening excessive regulation that drives up cost and restricts supply.
+Universal childcare would nudge parents into using outside childcare in cases where it’s not preferable.
+Considering the high cost of providing universal child care and other drawbacks associated with such a policy, solutions aimed at addressing the childcare crisis focus on loosening excessive regulation that drives up cost and restricts supply.